|(a) A licensee must provide marriage and family therapy

 professional services only in the context of a professional relationship.

-(b) A licensee shall make known in writing to a prospective client the important aspects of the professional relationship, including status or other restrictions placed on the licensee by the board, office procedures, after-hours coverage, fees, and arrangements for payment (which might affect the client's decision to enter into the
+(b) A licensee must make known in writing to a prospective client the important aspects of the professional relationship, including status or other restrictions placed on the licensee by the board, office procedures, after-hours coverage, fees, and arrangements for payment (which might affect the client's decision to enter into the

-(c) A licensee shall obtain an appropriate consent for treatment before providing professional services.
-A licensee shall make reasonable efforts to determine whether the conservatorship, guardianship, or parental rights of the client have been modified by a court.
-Prior to the commencement of therapy services to a minor client who is named in a custody agreement or court order, a licensee
+(c) A licensee must obtain an appropriate consent for treatment before providing professional services.
+A licensee must make reasonable efforts to determine whether the conservatorship, guardianship, or parental rights of the client have been modified by a court.
+Before the commencement of therapy services to a minor client who is named in a custody agreement or court order, a licensee